jschuhmann47/parser-ssl/README.md

 The language developed is similar to Micro.
 A program starts with the keyword `start`, ends with `end` and has variable assignation, `entrada` and `salida` (input and output) with and expression that can be either a variable or a constant with additions and substractions.

+Both the parser and scanner were made in pure C first, and using Flex and Bison after.

 Example valid code:

 ```c